lazzylam/lazzylam/README.md

 </div>
 <div align = "center">
 <p align = "justify"><b>
-I am a self-taught developer from Indonesia who loves working with Python, Go, CSS, JavaScript and HTML.
+I am a self-taught developer from Indonesia who loves working with Python, Go, and HTML.
 A year ago, I learned Python, HTML and CSS, along with some reverse engineering to develop apps and Telegram bots.
 Nowadays, I focus on Computer Science, striving to do my best in every specialization area.
-My programming languages include Python, Go, JavaScript, Node.js, C, C#, C++, CSS, HTML, Shell Script, and PowerShell Script.
+My programming languages include Python, Go.
 Check out my repositories and Share your feedback ~ I’ll do my best to improve every day!
 </b>
 <br>
 </p>